How to Build a Birdhouse

 DIY Birdhouse Plans and Details

-Keep in mind that you'll also need to maintain your birdhouse by cleaning it after the nesting season.
+- Keep in mind that you'll need to clean your birdhouse after the nesting season.
 To make this as easy as possible, we've included a sliding rear door held in place with small hook-and-eye latches.
 Just lift the latch and slide the door to the side to remove the nest and wipe out the inside.
-Check out this modern style birdhouse you can build.

 Cut Out the Pieces

-Begin by cutting out all the pieces in the Cutting List, available in Additional Information below, with a jigsaw.
-Use Fig. A and the Cutting List to identify parts.
-Also be sure to rip the solid board to 7 in. wide before cutting parts A, B and D.
+- Cut out all the pieces in the cutting list (above) with a jigsaw.
+Rip the solid board to seven inches wide before cutting parts A, B and D.

 Assemble the Base